 Financial aid is available for outstanding applicants for the Ph.D. in Statistical Science and for the Ph.D. in Biostatistics.
-In both programs the financial aid covers SMU tuition, fees, and health insurance.
+In both programs the financial aid covers SMU tuition, fees, and a health insurance subsidy.

 Ph.D. in Statistical Science